Skip to main content

 Increase School Health Services Aid

 School Health Services aid has not kept pace with student health and medical needs for years.
-This gap has widened as a result of the ongoing pandemic.
-SCSD funding of $1.08 million covers the cost of 15 nurses, yet we employ more than 50 nurses and 30 health aides at $6.84 million to provide essential services to all schools in the City of Syracuse including Charters and private schools.
+This gap has widened as a result of the pandemic.
+SCSD funding of $1.08 million covers the cost of 15 nurses, yet we employ more than 48 nurses and 33 health aides at $6.84 million to provide essential services to all schools in the City of Syracuse including Charters and private schools.
 Nurses are critical to the daily operation of our schools and should be fully funded.

 Resources icon